Skip to content

 jai -mcasual codex # explicit

 • Your home directory is mounted as a copy-on-write overlay.
-The jailed process sees your real files, but writes go to $HOME/.jai/default.changes instead of modifying originals.
+The jailed process sees your real files, but writes go to $HOME/.jai/default.changes instead of modifying originals, except in the directory where you ran jai.

-• Your current working directory has full read/write access (unless suppressed with -D).
+• Your current working directory grants full read/write access to code in the jail (unless suppressed with -D).
+So files deleted there are really gone.

 • /tmp and /var/tmp are private.